button/button-client-ruby/README.md

 The client will always attempt to raise a `Button::ButtonClientError` in an error condition.

-All API requests will return a `Button::Response` instance, which supports accessing data properties from the API response as methods.
-To access the raw response hash, use `#to_hash`.
-For instance:
+All API requests will return a `Button::Response` instance.
+To access the response data, invoke `#data`.

 ```ruby
 require 'button'